dmachard/python-dnstap-receiver/README.md

 ### YAML-formatted output

-You can execute the binary with the `-y` argument to use verbose YAML output.
+You can, for example, execute the binary with the `-y` argument to use verbose YAML output.

 CLIENT_QUERY / FORWARDER_QUERY / RESOLVER_QUERY